Pulses and Snakes in Ginzburg--Landau Equation: Acknowledgment

 \section{Acknowledgment}

 We would like to acknowledge extremely insightful comments by David Kaup on the variational formulation, as well as on soliton perturbation theory.
-Helpful inputs were also provided by Jianke Yang (Vermont) and Roberto Camassa (Chapel Hill).
+Helpful inputs were also provided by Jianke Yang, Roberto Camassa \cite{private}, and Harihar Khanal on the implementation of the RK4 method.